chrisadrian001/SEO_AnO/docs/class01/module1/lab3.rst

 Lab 1.3: Review/Set Device Settings & Basic Network Connectivity
 -----------------------------------

-Devices have already been licensed with all appropriate modules provisioned.
+The BIG-IP device has been licensed with all appropriate modules provisioned.
 For this lab, we will focus on configuring the necessary infrastructure related settings to complete the Device Onboarding process.
 The remaining items include (list not exhaustive):

 -  Device Settings